 Another aspect is that you could have multiple versions of the same module.
 You can notice this in any public API like Github, usually, they have multiple versions of the same APIs.
 It is not easy to achieve this in a Monolithic system.

 4.4.
 Built for scale and complexity (pros)

 A Microservices system is designed for large complex Enterprise applications.
 A good example is Twitter.
-Twitter can scale up dynamically during high peak and can scale down during the low peaks.
+Twitter can scale up dynamically during high peaks and can scale down during low peaks.

-Each service in this architecture can be scaled up independently unlike Monolithic system.
-In other words, if the Audit Service is responding slow, you can spin-up another instance of the same service to distribute the load.
-In case of a Monolithic system, you will need to install the entire application in another instance to scale up.
+Each service in this architecture can be scaled up independently unlike the Monolithic system.
+In other words, if the Audit Service is responding slow, you can spin up another instance of the same service to distribute the load.
+In the case of a Monolithic system, you will need to install the entire application in another instance to scale up.

-A large complex system can be brought down to small independent services to make the system flexible to address now changes.
+A large complex system can be brought down to small independent services to make the system flexible to address new changes.
 A complex system is difficult to maintain and monitor.
-You can use centralised monitoring tools to constantly monitor each services.
+You can use centralized monitoring tools to constantly monitor each service.